zjn0505/Pullsh-Chrome/README.md

 # Pullsh
 This is the repository for app pullsh on Chrome Extension

+Pullsh - short id memo app, turning your memo into a short id and storing it on cloud to be accessed anywhere.

 You can download it on Android, Chrome Extension, or use the webapp on https://pullsh.me

 - Create your memo and save it on cloud.
 (Push)